Jim Squire is a full professor at VMI

 projects, and his research has led to seven patents with

 more pending.
-He is co-founder and lead engineer for
+He is co-founder of

 three high-technology startups,